 Those whom you’ve offended appreciate that you’re not jumping right in and assuming you can do something that involves them.
 Sometimes, the permission to apologize comes right away, and sometimes it comes after those offended have had a chance to cool off.
 When they grant you permission (and they will, because they very much want to hear what you have to say), let them know in detail what you’re apologizing for.
 Those offended need to hear from you what you did so they know you understand why they’re upset.

 2. Let them know that you realize you hurt them.

-Tell them how much you regret it, what you did was wrong, and you value their feelings.
+Tell them how much you regret what you did, you know it was wrong, and you value their feelings.
 Express that you wish you could turn back time and change what you said or did.

 Be careful not to say anything along the lines of “If I hurt you, I’m sorry.”
-Doing so means that you don’t understand that you DID hurt the person.
-“If” and words like it are modifiers and put the blame on the other person for feeling hurt, instead of on the person who committed the offense.
+Doing so means that you don’t understand that you did hurt the person.
+“If” and words like it put the blame on the other person for feeling hurt instead of on the person who committed the offense.